acceleratedmaterials/NUS_AMDworkshop/README.md

         * Create a conda environment:

             ```shell
-            conda create -c rdkit -n workshop rdkit anaconda pip python=3.5
+            conda create -c rdkit -n NUSworkshop rdkit
             ```
-            You can use any other name in place of `workshop` but be consistent hereafter
+            You can use any other name in place of `NUSworkshop` but be consistent hereafter
         * Activate the environment:
             ```shell
-            activate workshop
+            activate NUSworkshop
             ```
-            Your prompt should change, from `C:>` to `(workshop)C:>`
+            Your prompt should change, from `C:>` to `(NUSworkshop)C:>`
         * Install the required packages found in the [requirements file](requirements.txt):
             ```shell
             pip install -r requirements.txt